Plantos-Sensor/plantos-mdbook/src/Implementation.md

 - [ ] waterproofing
 - [ ] power
 ###### Software
-The sensors is programmed to run a python script for connecting network
+The sensor is programmed to run a python script for network connection, collecting sensor inputs, and triggering API calls.

 ## Media Package